 Air Compressor Types

 Another part of learning how to choose an air compressor is deciding which type is best for your needs.
-Obviously, a simple inflator won’t power heavy-duty tools, and a truck-mount compressor is probably a bit too powerful to inflate a soccer ball.
-There are numerous types of air compressors available, and you should choose one that will work best for you.
+A simple inflator won’t power heavy-duty tools, and a truck-mount compressor is too powerful to inflate a soccer ball.
+Numerous types of air compressors are available, and you should choose one that will work best for you.

 Inflators

 Inflators are small air compressors ideal for pumping up sports equipment and toys.
-They are also able to inflate a car tire, but they may take up to 20 minutes to reach the proper pressure.
-They are portable, inexpensive and ideal to keep in the garage or the trunk of your car.
+They can also inflate a car tire, but reaching the proper pressure may take up to 20 minutes.
+Inflators are portable, inexpensive, and ideal for keeping in the garage or the trunk of your car.

 Pancake

 A pancake compressor has a one- to two-gallon tank and weighs about 16 pounds, making it easy to carry around and store.
-Most models don’t have any belts and are oil free, making them virtually maintenance free.
-These tools are ideal for inflating but may not be powerful enough to run air tools.
+Most models don’t have any belts and are oil-free, making them virtually maintenance-free.
+These tools are ideal for inflating but may need to be more robust to run air tools.
 They’re also quite noisy.

 Hot Dog

-These compressors have enough power to run small tools such as staplers and air brushes, making them popular with hobbyists.
+These compressors have enough power to run small tools such as staplers and airbrushes, making them popular with hobbyists.
 They have slightly bigger air compressor tanks and pumps than pancake models and can be heavier.
 Hot dog compressors have handles for easy transportation.
-Like pancake compressors, they also have no belts and are oil-less, which means they’re virtually maintenance free, but they can be noisy.
+Like pancake compressors, they also have no belts and are oil-less, which means they’re virtually maintenance-free but can be noisy.

 Twin-Stack